 For ETFs, investors should be aware of the spread between the bid and the ask price.
 The larger the spread, the higher the implied cost is for investing in the ETF.
 Also, investors need to understand the strength and depth of the ETF to make sure there is ample liquidity during volatile markets.
 Investors can research the daily volume traded, the overall size of the ETF and other factors to better understand the strength of the ETF.
+Finally, be aware of any differences between the liquidity of the investments that make up the ETF and the actual liquidity of the ETF itself.
 All these factors can lead to the ETF performing differently than its benchmark.

 Index mutual fund performance will not perfectly match its benchmark either.
 The costs to run the fund, which are paid by the investor and identified as an expense ratio (ETFs have similar costs) negatively impact performance compared to a benchmark index.
 Also, index mutual funds may be required to hold a portion of the fund in cash to meet investor redemptions, which could contribute to lower relative performance when the benchmark’s performance is positive.